nqobani000/digi-assessment/README.md

 1. **Clone the Repository**
    Clone the repository to your local machine.

-2. **Open in Your IDE**
-   Open the cloned repository in IntelliJ IDEA or your preferred IDE.

-3. **Sync Maven Dependencies**
-   Ensure that all Maven dependencies are synced.
-Your IDE should handle this automatically, but you can also manually trigger it by right-clicking the pom.xml file and selecting "Reload" or "Reimport."

-4. **Run the Application**
+2. **Navigate to Project Root Dir.**
-    - **Via Terminal**: Navigate to the root directory of the application in your terminal and execute the following command:
+   On your terminal, navigate to the root directory of your project.

-bash
-mvn spring-boot:run

-- **Via IDE**: Alternatively, you can run the application by clicking the "Play" button in your IDE.

-The application will start on port 8080 by default.
+3. **Build the Project**
+   First, ensure that the project has been compiled and the JAR file has been generated in the `target` directory.

+   Run the command
+   `mvn install`

+   If you do not have mvn in your environment, then execute the following command to install it on your MacOS.
+   `brew install maven`

+   Then run the following command to build the docker image:
+   `docker build -t agencybooking .`

+4.  **Run the Project**
+    To run the application, execute:
+    `docker run -p 8080:8080 agencybooking      `

 ## Main Endpoints